Club: FC Astana & FC Bayterek | Opening: 2009 | Capacity: 30,000 seats

 The Astana Arena was built to provide the city of Astana with a world-class modern stadium as part of the redevelopment of the city following it becoming capital of Kazakhstan in 1997.

-The Astana Arena officially opened on the 3rd of July 2009 with a match between FC Astana and a youth team composed of Kazakhstani players.
+The Astana Arena officially opened on 3 July 2009 with a match between FC Astana and a youth team composed of Kazakhstan players.

 The stadium has a sliding roof and an artificial pitch.
 It is also the standard playing venue of the Kazakhstan national team.